> For the complete documentation index, see llms.txt.

 Now we'll add aggregation and calculation properties to compute DORA metrics and classify services and teams into performance tiers.

-For each metric below, you'll add properties to both the Service and Team blueprints.
+For each metric below, you will add properties to both the Service and Team blueprints.
 To edit a blueprint's JSON:

 Relation chain for team-level metrics